FerretDB/FerretDB/website/blog/2024-11-13-run-mongodb-commands-ferretdb-pgedge-postgres-backend.md

 ## Setting up Postgres with pgEdge

 Before setting up a FerretDB instance, you need a Postgres database configured and ready.
-Then you'll pass its connection string as the `FERRETDB_POSTGRES_URI`/ `--postgres-uri flag` when you run the FerretDB instance.
+Then you'll pass its connection string as the `FERRETDB_POSTGRESQL_URL`/ `--postgresql-url` flag when you run the FerretDB instance.

 Start by setting up a Postgres database named `ferretdb` on pgEdge, and wait a few seconds for the database to be provisioned.